Functions of Connective Tissue

 BeholdingEye / Getty Images

-• Proteoglycans (GAGs attached to a core protein)
+• Proteoglycans, GAGs attached to a core protein

-Classification of Connective Tissue
+Connective Tissue Types

 Connective tissue proper is classified as either loose irregular connective tissue or dense irregular connective tissue.